abhideepd/100-days-of-code/log.md

 ### Day 15: April 16, 2024

 Took a day off, to chill, would count Day 15, again, tomorrow.
+However, as the rules state, won't extend this, for more than a consecutive day